JamesPiggott/ASIMOV/README.md

 cd ASIMOV
 ```

+Afterwards install the required libraries defined in 'requirements.txt' using pip.
+Then check out the sample script
+located in the 'test' folder.

 ### CUDA

-For the application to run optimally you will need to make use of a NVIDIA CUDA enabled GPU.
+However, for the application to run optimally you will need to make use of a NVIDIA CUDA enabled GPU.

 #### CUDA on Linux